erusev/parsedown/README.md

-> I'm also working on a [Markdown editor for the desktop](http://caret.io?ref=parsedown) - I'll appreciate it if you have a look at it and tell me what you think.
+> I also work on a [Markdown editor for the desktop](http://caret.io?ref=parsedown) - I'll appreciate it if you have a look at it and tell me what you think.

 ## Parsedown